thuvaragan-swivel/thuvaragan-ignite-back-end/README.md

 **Step 1**: Create a MongoDB Account (https://www.mongodb.com/)
 **Step 2**: Create a New Cluster
 **Step 3**: Configure Your Cluster
-* Create a Database User
+* Create a Database User.
-* Configure Network Access
+* Configure Network Access.
-    - Choose **Allow Access from Anywhere** to allow your local development environment to connect to the cluster.
+    - Choose **Allow Access from Anywhere** to allow your local development environment to connect to the cluster without IP Address issues.
-* Create a Database
+* Create a Database.
 **Step 4**: Connect to Your Cluster
-**Step 5**: Integrate MongoDB with Your Express Server **Step 6**: Install the required dependencies (check package.json and proceed only if they don't exist in the project):
+**Step 5**: Integrate MongoDB with Your Express Server
+**Step 6**: Install the required dependencies (check package.json and proceed only if they don't exist in the project):
 ```bash
 npm install mongoose dotenv